Government Technology

 Be Inclusive

-From the outset, include staff, residents, business owners, and any individual or organization that participates in the community.
-Without their input, governments run the risk of setting priorities that do not coincide with the people they serve.
-Incorporating internal staff in the process provides insight into how policies are being implemented and data is collected.
+From the outset, include staff, residents, business owners, and any individual or organization participating in the community.
+Without their input, governments risk setting priorities that do not coincide with those they serve.
+Incorporating internal staff in the process provides insight into how policies are implemented and data is collected.

 Think Long-Term